zingolabs/zingo-mobile/README.md

 If you do not have a physical device, you can create and start a new Android 11, API 30 emulator device compatible with the chip on your system and start the emulated device.

+### Bash shortcut
+It is possible emulate android with the command line.
+1. install sdkmanager (or included with androidstudio). standalone setup has a quirk as navigated in `scripts/sdkmanager_install.sh`. then sdkmanager must be added to PATH.
+2. run `scripts/start_interactive.sh -a x86` to automatically set up the android sdk, build the app, and stream it to the emulator. it will boot, then take a minute to load from a local port. outputs are generated in `android/app/build/outputs/emulator_output/`

 ### Building
 0. Start docker daemon